davidgumberg/prnotes/ibd/coinsview.md

    spent and `FRESH`, the backing view either doesn't know the coin, or knows it as spent, and so our view is not `DIRTY`.

+It also recomputes memory usage by running `entry.coin.DynamicMemoryUsage()` for every `entry` in the cache, and `assert`s that this sum is euqal to the view's `cachedCoinUsage`.

 <details>

 <summary>